intermine/im-docs/docs/get-started/tutorial/index.rst

 All configuration to create a new Mine is held in a directory in `git/intermine`, your Mine will depend on code in `intermine`, `bio` and `imbuild`.
 Any Mine needs to be a top level directory in your InterMine checkout.

-There is a script for creating the a Mine; in `git/intermine` run:
+There is a script for creating the Mine; in `git/intermine` run:

 .. code-block:: bash